carboneater/devopsdays-2025-git-signing/pages/postmortem.md

 - SaltStack Updated Docker from 19 to 20
   - A config key was changed
   - Sentry didn't restart
-    - Our services wait for Sentry
+    - Our services wait for Sentry when starting

 </v-click>
 <v-click>